xddxdd/blog/source/_posts/en/article/modify-website/serve-gopher-with-nginx.lantian/index.md

 Hello World
 ```

 The client only sent the first `GET` line.
-Once it send a line feed, nginx replied back `Hello World` without needing the second line feed, without status code 200 or other headers, and not forgetting to close the connection.
+Once it sends a line feed, Nginx replies back `Hello World` without needing the second line feed, without status code 200 or other headers, and not forgetting to close the connection.
 This is very close to what we want: the HTTP client sent `GET /test.php[ENTER]` this time, while a Gopher client will probably send `test.php[ENTER]`.

 Now we have a plan: add a protocol to parse Gopher requests, set the request type to GET, add a slash `/` before the URL, and copy/reuse HTTP/0.9 logic for the rest part.

 nginx Patch and Usage
 ---------------------

-I made a patch using the method above, which can be directly applied to the source code of nginx 1.19.7.
+I made a patch using the method above, which can be directly applied to the source code of Nginx 1.19.7.
 The patch can be obtained from [https://gist.github.com/xddxdd/293becc41d805d7b8cfb5d11b6e326e1](https://gist.github.com/xddxdd/293becc41d805d7b8cfb5d11b6e326e1)

 Overall, this patch did three changes:

-1. A new option `plain` is added to `listen`, meaning this port will be used to receive Gopher connections without the GET part.
+1. A new option, `plain`, is added to `listen`, meaning this port will be used to receive Gopher connections without the GET part.
    - Use it like `listen 70 plain default_server;`
    - Attention: a `plain` port cannot receive normal HTTP requests!
 So do not add it to the `listen` for port 80, and never use it with other protocols like `http2`.
    - SSL is theoretically supported, but I never tried.
 2. A state machine for parsing `plain` URLs is added.
-Compared to HTTP state machines, everything related to parsing request type (`GET`), domain (`http://localhost`) and HTTP version (`HTTP/1.1`) is removed.
-The request type is hardcoded to `GET`, domain set to `null` (just like HTTP/1.0), and the HTTP version is set to 0.9.
+Compared to HTTP state machines, everything related to parsing request type (`GET`), domain (`http://localhost`), and HTTP version (`HTTP/1.1`) is removed.
+The request type is hardcoded to `GET`, the domain set to `null` (just like HTTP/1.0), and the HTTP version is set to 0.9.
-3. Before starting to receive requests from the client, a slash `/` is stored into the receiving buffer, to insert it to the beginning of the URL. nginx will use the pointers to the URL many times during the entire process, and compared to changing all URL-related logic, inserting a slash directly is simple, effective and reliable.
+3. Before starting to receive requests from the client, a slash `/` is stored into the receiving buffer to insert it to the beginning of the URL.
+Nginx will use the pointers to the URL many times during the entire process, and compared to changing all URL-related logic, inserting a slash is simple, effective, and reliable.

-Remember to enable `--with-http_plain_module` while compiling nginx, and remember to set `index gophermap;` so nginx looks for the Gophermap by default.
+Remember to enable `--with-http_plain_module` while compiling Nginx, and remember to set `index gophermap;` so Nginx looks for the Gophermap by default.

 Generating Gophermaps
 ---------------------